1391819/ml-hub/README.md

 **> deep-learning**

-[_ArtGAN_](https://github.com/1391819/artGAN): A Generative Adversarial Network for the generation of new synthetic art.
+[_artGAN_](https://github.com/1391819/artGAN): A Generative Adversarial Network for the generation of new synthetic art.

+**> reinforcement-learning**

+[_MA-seek_](https://github.com/1391819/MA-seek): A Multi Agent Reinforcement Learning (MARL) environment where two agents controlled by DRQNs play a custom version of the pursuit-evasion game.

 </div>